6 Essential Criteria For Telehealth Video Streaming

 Is the video component HIPAA compliant now, and will it remain compliant?

-Amongst many things, HIPAA regulations require all patient data to be fully encrypted to ensure data privacy and security.
-By extending this requirement into the domain of video conferencing, live audio and video transferred across a network should also be encrypted to ensure maximum security.
-Hiring an external developer to fortify an existing non-compliant live video application can be expensive and maintaining the level of security once the platform is released can add unforeseen costs.
-Because Virtual Physical Therapists understood the challenges facing their in-house team, they chose a live video streaming product that already offered full video and audio encryption and as a result did not need to worry about this aspect of HIPAA compliance.
+Among many things, HIPAA regulations require all patient data to be fully encrypted to ensure data privacy and security.
+By extending this requirement into video conferencing, live video and audio should also be encrypted.
+Hiring an external developer to fortify a non-compliant application can be expensive, while maintaining that level of security once the platform is released can add unforeseen costs.
+Because Virtual Physical Therapists understood the challenges facing their in-house team, they chose a live video solution that already offered full video and audio encryption.
+As a result, they did not need to worry about this aspect of HIPAA compliance.

 Criteria #2: Breaking Changes